nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 I'm kind of I can't really take anything.
 Building to be, you know, sort of, support based.
 Mhmm.
 So the manacles could could do that.
 For sure.

 I'm not sure how much, if Cahir or Karsten are interested in it.
 Not I don't know.
 Karsten would be uninterested for a chisel.
 Yeah.
-Could be fun for Kahir.
+Could be fun for Cahir.

 I didn't I didn't read a thing.
 So it's the it's basically a cape of justice.
 What it does is it gives you a plus one item bonus to demoralize creatures just because, and then, you also are able to, touching over here.
 Well, maybe not the manacles would be the other action would give one of the two of you a ranged option, which is not terrible.
 It's not a ton of damage, but it could be No.